Bookmarks Settings

 Controls the vertical angle of the camera (-90° to 90°).
 For most product photography, values between -15° and +30° provide natural viewing angles.

-0°: Camera level with the product (horizon line in middle)
+• — Camera level with the product

-Positive values: Looking down at the product
+• Positive values — Looking down at the product

-Negative values: Looking up at the product
+• Negative values — Looking up at the product

 Distance

 Controls how close the camera is to the model.
+Smaller values move the camera closer; larger values move it further away.

-2. Focal Length & Focus
+Focal Length and Focus

 Focal Length